meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 ## Platform Instance Configuration

-> Note that we have developed [terraform](https://www.terraform.io/) modules to automate setting up the three accounts mentioned above.
-This is the preferred way to set up the accounts.
-Alternatively, you can manually create the following resources in the respective accounts to integrate your AWS platform.
+> The recommended way to set up AWS as a meshPlatform is via the public terraform [AWS meshPlatform Module](https://github.com/meshcloud/terraform-aws-meshplatform).
+The steps below are not needed if you use the terraform [AWS meshPlatform Module](https://github.com/meshcloud/terraform-aws-meshplatform).

 ### meshcloud Account Setup